FreemapSlovakia/tileserver/README.md

 ## Data preparation

 Compile GDAL for JXL compression support.
-Use GDAL > 3.9.3 (which fixes lanczos resampling artifacts).
+Use GDAL 3.10 or later.

 ### Slovakia